dgaydukov/cert-aws/sa/files/sa.md

 There are 2 ways you can set cache expire:
 * configure Minimum/Maximum/Default TTL when you create distribution
 * set `Cache-Control max-age, Cache-Control s-maxage, Expires` headers - this would overwrite distribution TTL settings
+Troubleshooting:
+* 502 (bad gateway) - CF can't connect to origin server:
+    * for match viewer policy domain name in SSL should correspond to origin domain name
+    * SSL on origin is expired/invalid/self-signed

 ###### Kinesis
 It is a platform for streaming data/media on AWS, making it easy to load and analyze streaming data.